Phoebe Voigts, Artistic Director

 Michelle Aalders, Principal Accompanist

 Michelle Aalders has been the principal accompanist with the Saskatoon Children’s Choir since 2002.
-She has travelled and performed internationally with the choir in China, Europe, South Africa, the British Isles, and most recently, Germany.
+She has travelled and performed internationally with the choir in China, Europe, South Africa, the British Isles, and most recently, Italy.
 She can be heard performing on their CDs “Cantus Populi” and “On Prairie Wings”.
 Michelle is a native of Nova Scotia and received her Master of Music Degree in Piano Pedagogy and Performance from Westminster Choir College in Princeton, New Jersey and her Bachelor of Music and Music Education Degrees from Acadia University, studying under Frances Clark, Louise Goss, Phyllis Lehrer, Dalton Baldwin and Janice Stephens.
 Michelle was a sessional professor at the University of Lethbridge and the Lethbridge Conservatory of Music, an accompanist for the Cantabile Choirs of Kingston, Ontario under the direction of Dr. Mark Sirett, and also accompanist for the Cardston Girls Choir.
 Michelle is the music director and organist at Third Avenue United Church, where she also co-ordinates the “Thursdays at Third Avenue” noon-hour concert series.
 She is an active member of the SRMTA and enjoys a thriving piano studio, as well as her collaborative work with many local musicians and organizations, including the SSO.

 Darcy Hildebrandt, Preparatory Accompanist